 Canada currently has 338 ridings, or electoral districts.

 Canada's largest riding is Nunavut, which measures 2,093,190 km2.

 Canada's smallest riding is Toronto Centre, measuring 6 km2.

-The riding with the fewest registered electors is Nunavut, with 16,515 registered electors.
+The riding with the fewest registered electors is Labrador, with 20,045 registered electors.

 The riding with the largest population is Brantford–Brant with 132,443 residents